 Remember, if we don’t have enough GABA, we will always have internal tension.
 This can hyperactivate our body and lead to exhaustion, which isn’t helpful during menopause.

-GABA is one of the keys to balance our body in menopause and we can boost it with a healthy lifestyle!
+GABA is one of the keys to balancing our body in menopause, and we can boost it with a healthy lifestyle!

 Start by reducing stress.